NakoTurtle/StarNote-Unofficial-Wiki/docs/tools.md

 * **Erase Highlighter Only:** Makes so the eraser tool only removes highlighter without disturbing other elements.
 * **Erase Tape Only:** Makes so the eraser tool only removes tape without disturbing other elements.
 * **Select Stroke:**
 * **Auto-Deselect Eraser:** When enabled, the app automatically returns back to the tool you used before, once you lift the stylus after erasing.
 ### Lasso:
 Tool for selecting objects in your notes in order to move or edit them.
 #### Lasso Modes:
 *  **Free Lasso:** Makes so you can draw a shape exactly around what you want to select.
 *  **Rectangular Lasso:** Makes use of a rectangular selection box.
-#### Other Lasso Options:
+#### Other Lasso Options (Include or Exclude):
-The Lasso tool includes options to include or exclude the following elements when making a selection:
 * Shape
 * Picture/Sticker
 * Tape